Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

 In the years following De~Gua and Segner, several authors presented other demonstrations.
 For example, a laborious and long analytic proof was given by {\AE}pinus in 1758 (\cite{Ae}), and an algebraic one was given by Lagrange in 1808 (\cite{La}), following the lines of his theory of equations.
-In spirit, the proof of Lagrange is close to being an analytic proof, showing that analytic arguments can always be turned into algebraic ones, as far as polynomials are concerned; the distinction between algebraic and analytic proofs is more philosophical than mathematical.
-On the same note, Lagrange mentions a proof of K{\ae}stner, which we were unable to find. \vstretch1
+On the same note, Lagrange mentions a proof of K{\ae}stner, which we were unable to find.
+Regarding the proof of \AE pinus, it is based on several propositions involving differentials of polynomials of orders §1§ or more, and is somewhat difficult to follow.
+The author does not enunciate what he calls ``Harriot theorem'', and in particular, if he assumes that all the roots are real.
+Even more troublesome, he does not explain how he envisages to handle the alternations and permanences of signs in lacunary polynomials.
+As a result, it appears that the proof of \AE pinus cannot be considered as rigorous (or even correct).
+But the argument of \AE pinus to prove Descartes' rule, based on differentials of any order, predated the method of Fourier regarding this kind of questions.